Flight-Free-UK/flight_free_uk_website/source/posts_travel/iceland-to-ireland.html.markdown

 date: 2024-03-21T16:26:36.633Z
 cover_image: /images/uploads/iceland_canva-small.jpg
 summary: Most people fly when they visit Iceland, but what's it like to take the ferry?
-Aoife finds out as she returns to her home in Ireland by sea.
+Aoife Kiernan finds out as she returns to her home in Ireland by sea.
 author: FlightFree UK
 read_time_minute: 4
 ---